ManthanUgemuge/Tindog/README.md

 # TinDog
 Tinder clone website for Dogs.
-It was part of this Course on
+It was part of this Course on Udemy - The Complete 2022 Web Development Bootcamp

 ## About The Project
 - A Simple Web Application using HTML, CSS, JavaScript & BootStrap